dellannadavide/SONAR/README.md

-# SONAR: an adaptive control architecture for SOcial Norm Aware Robots
+# SONAR: An Adaptive Control Architecture for SOcial Norm Aware Robots
 ![alt text](sonar.jpg)
-SONAR is a Python 3.9 resource intended to be used as the "brain" of a social robot.
-SONAR provides decision-making mechanisms for social robots that allow them to account for social norms, practices and cues in interactions with humans.
+SONAR is a Python 3.9 resource that provides robot-agnostic decision-making mechanisms for social robots that allow them to account for social norms, practices and cues in interactions with humans.

 SONAR is technically a multi-agent system with a hierarchical organization.